Key Takeaways:

 Unlock Greater Yield with Restaking

-With basic staking, you can only unlock a single stream of passive income.
-However, there is another option – through a novel concept called restaking, you can stake a token multiple times to earn additional rewards.
+With basic staking, you can only unlock a single stream of interest income.
+However, there is another option – with restaking, you can stake a token multiple times to earn additional rewards.

 Restaking is the process of staking on both Ethereum and another protocol.
 Your ETH is used to secure both networks simultaneously and earn you rewards similarly.